-If you bid on an auction early and show your interest in the item you are likely to start a bidding war between yourself and the other trigger happy eBayers, which is generally great for the seller and not too great for you.
-A bidding war is likely to increase the price of the item considerably.
+If you bid on an auction early and show your interest in the item, you are likely to start a bidding war between yourself and the other trigger happy eBayers, which is generally great for the seller but not too great for you.
+A bidding war is likely to inflate the price of the guitar considerably.

 Sniping is just a term for bidding at the last second.
-The hope is that if you bid late the current highest bidder won’t have time to retaliate and place an additional higher bid.
-It is of course pot-luck as the current bidder could have a maximum bid which is higher than your last minute offering.
+The hope is that if you bid late, the current highest bidder won’t have time to retaliate and place an additional higher bid.
+It is of course pot-luck, as the current bidder could have already placed a maximum bid which is higher than your last minute offering.
 However, more often than not sniping will result in a terrific deal.

-There are several variations of sniping software available which will carry out this task for you, but personally I wouldn’t recommend them.
-A few years ago they were convenient, but now that eBay has implemented a second by second countdown timer on all auctions you can clearly see when an auction will end and can easily place your bid at the right time.
-Of course there is always the risk that your connection could crap out in the last few seconds of the auction, so be careful!
+There are several variations of sniping software available which will carry out this task for you, but they aren’t necessary unless you can’t be present when the auction closes.
+A few years ago they were convenient, but now that eBay has implemented a second by second countdown timer on all auctions, you can clearly see when an auction will end and can easily place your bid at the right time.
+Of course there is always the risk that your internet connection could crap out in the last few seconds of the auction!

 2. Antisocial Auctions

 Another great tip for finding the best deal is to look for auctions that end during unsociable hours.
 An item which ends at 3am is going to have far less people bidding on it at the last minute, if any at all.
 Likewise, auctions ending during work hours will attract slightly less attention.
-Possibly even items ending on Friday/Saturday nights when most people are out getting hammered.
+Possibly even items ending on Friday/Saturday nights when many people are out enjoying themselves.

 3. Incorrectly Listed Auctions

 A sure-fire method which will almost always guarantee a cheaper sale is to look for items that are listed in the incorrect category.
-If we stray from the subject of left handed guitars for a minute I can give you a great example of this idea in action.
-Whilst I was studying at university I bought a PlayStation which had been listed in the Sega Dreamcast category and ended at silly o’clock in the morning.
+If we stray from the subject of guitars for a minute I can give you a great example of this idea in action.
+Whilst I was studying at university I bought a PlayStation which had been listed in the Sega Dreamcast category, and ended at silly o’clock in the morning.
 I did some sniping and won the console for stupid money.
-Six months later I got bored of it and put it back on eBay and sold it for twice the price.
+Six months later I got bored of it and sold it for almost twice the price.